 Micah True ran for the experience of running itself.
 Although he won the first ultra marathon that he entered, he was less interested in competitive racing.
 He preferred to ‘run free’.

-Part of Micah True’s legacy in Mexico is that he inspired the local culture to return to their origins of long distance running.
-Indeed, a renaissance of running has taken place in the Copper Canyon and the annual children’s race prepares the next generation of Raramuri runners for the Ultra Marathon.
+Part of Micah True’s legacy in Mexico is that he inspired the Raramuri,(also known as the Running People), to return to their origins of long distance running.
+By honoring their age old traditions of foot racing, and Rarajipare Ball Racing, he celebrated with the communities of La Sierra, the joy of running free.
+Indeed, a renaissance of running has taken place in the Copper Canyons and the annual children’s race, La Corrida de Los Caballitos, prepares the next generation of Raramuri runners for the Ultra Marathon.
 Each year, hundreds of children participate in the 4km race race.
-Everyone who runs wins school supplies and other gifts.
+Everyone who runs, wins school supplies, racing shirts, race medals and other gifts from world wide donations.
+Continue reading

 Listen to the Trail Outlaws podcast interview with Maria Walton, Executive Producer of “Run Free – The True Story of Caballo Blanco”.